 • The difference between offering a solution that’s a painkiller vs a vitamin; and

-• The 2 factors that affect whether your product will fall into the “Habit Zone” and get users hooked.
+• The 2 factors that affect whether your product will fall into the “Habit Zone” and get habitual users.

 Now, we’ll take take a quick look at how you can use Nir Eyal’s 4-part Hook Model to embed habit-forming cycles into a product/service.